arka420/Book-recommended-System-Unsupervised-Project-/README.md

 * ##### Books By the Same Author, Publisher of Given Book Name <br>
 For this model, we have sorted the books by rating for the same author and same publisher of the given book and recommended top n books.

-* ##### Popular Books Yearly <br>
-This is the most basic model in which we have grouped all the books published in the same year and recommended the top-rated book yearly.

 #### Recommendation using Average Weighted Rating
 We have calculated the weighted score using the below formula for all the books and recommended the books with the highest score.